Western side of Gamla Stan, Stockholm

 I had noticed a nice restaurant on the way over but they told me they were fully booked.
 Mate, I can see a bunch of empty tables behind you, but ok.
 He sent me to their bar but I couldn't find a seat :(

 By now it was 9pm and cold and I just wanted a feed.
 I wasn't desperate enough to eat take away pizza.
-Finally I came across a middle eastern casual looking place and I sighed (I eat a lot of Lebanese food back home, but even then I'd rather Lebanese than crappy fake pizza) and walked in.
+Finally I came across a Middle Eastern casual looking place, Midan and I sighed (I eat a lot of Lebanese food back home, but even then I'd rather Lebanese than crappy fake pizza) and walked in.
 I ordered a chicken plate (SEK 125 = AUD 19.50), which was absolutely huge.
 It didn't come on a regular size plate.
 It came on one of those ceramic pizza plates you see non take away pizza restaurants use.
 Goddamn.
 Shame I didn't take a proper photo with scale.

 The chicken was seasoned a bit different to what I was used to back home in Sydney.
 But it was good.
 There was SO much food, but really, when it came down to it, it was mostly Chicken, lettuce and chips :P I finished about 2/3 of it.
 Crazy.
 7/10 #ipinions